the ultimate guide to foods that increase breast milk production aka galactagogues

 If you do feel that you are not making enough milk, the first step is to consult your baby’s pediatrician or a lactation consultant to check if your baby actually needs more or if your supply is indeed low.
 Also check these natural practices to boost your milk supply and remember that there are no substitutes for proper breastfeeding practices and frequent emptying of the breasts through nursing or pumping.

 While the use of food and herbs that promote lactation is gaining popularity again, it has been practiced since hundreds of years in many cultures.
 Scientific studies on many of such galactagogues might be sparse due to the challenges associated with conducting such studies on a large enough scale during a delicate moment of a woman’s life.
 However, most moms who have used these swear by them, and since they are all natural, it is easy to include them in your diet.
+As with all things natural or otherwise, always consult your midwife or doctor before consuming any supplements or herbs to make sure there are no contraindications for you.

 What are galactagogues and how do they work?